wso2/docs-choreo-dev/en/developer-docs/docs/devops-and-ci-cd/configure-vpns-on-the-choreo-cloud-data-plane.md

 Now you have successfully deployed the Tailscale proxy in your project and it is connected to your Tailnet.
 You can proceed to use the Tailscale proxy to provision access for other components to securely access private network endpoints.

-You can [configure endpoints](https://wso2.com/choreo/docs/develop-components/configure-endpoints/#learn-the-endpointsyaml-file) of the Tailscale proxy to use it for various aspects within Choreo.
+You can [configure endpoints](https://wso2.com/choreo/docs/develop-components/configure-endpoints/#learn-the-endpointsyaml-file) of the Tailscale proxy to use it for various aspects within {{ product_name }}.

 ## Post-deployment actions